 You can book the Centenary fares until 16th July.

 We haven’t covered every destination here.
 It’s best to take a look at the ‘low fare finder’ tool on the BA website which shows you the lowest fare available each month for every route in every class.

-Don’t forget BA Holidays too
+Don’t forget BA Holidays

 As usual, don’t book a Club World flight before pricing it up via BA Holidays – see here.
 Adding a hotel or car can often cost little more, and sometimes less, than the flight itself.
 BA Holidays also lets you lock in your trip now by only paying a small deposit, with the balance only due five weeks before travel.

-And don’t forget ‘part pay with Avios’
+Don’t forget ‘part pay with Avios’

 Sale flights are still valid for ‘part pay with Avios’.
 How much you save now varies by route and by class, and the value per point tends to get worse the more you try to discount, but it is always worth taking a look at what is on offer for your particular ticket.

 - £50 off for 5,600 Avios (0.89p per Avios)

 - £80 off for 10,000 Avios (0.8p)